rubymonsters/testing-for-beginners/source/05-rspec/02-matchers.md

 code that kinda reads like an English sentence.
 You'll get used to these pretty soon, once you've started writing some RSpec tests.

-Essentially, you start with `expect(whatever_thing_to_test).to`, and then you find a matcher that works. `eq` is always a good start.
+Just try to remember that (or look it up here), essentially, you start with `expect(whatever_thing_to_test).to`, and then you find a matcher that works.
+`eq` always is a good start.
 So you end up with:

 ```ruby
 expect(whatever_thing_to_test).to eq whatever_you_expect